Rupesh707/Think-Tank-Case-Study/README.md

 ### RESULTS

-By following the above steps in a chronological way we would eventually start to understand trend and find patterns from the power of big data.
+By following the above steps in a chronological way we would eventually start to understand trends and find patterns from the power of big data.
 Therefore, as a Lead Data Scientist I would encourage my team to train and test different models by using state of the art time series forecasting model:

 * Autoregressive Moving Average (ARMA)
 * Seasonal Autoregressive Integrated Moving-Average (SARIMA) and other qualifying models based on performance score to be tested by leveraging meaningful insights from big data.